 In 1997, Barrick optioned most of the Atlas claims.
 They completed a program of mapping, geochemistry and geophysics.
 Fifty holes were drilled in 1997 and a further 33 holes in 1998 totalling 10,796 metres (35,420 feet).

-Historic in situ resources remaining at the Gold Bar property include:
+Historic in situ resources remaining at the Gold Bar property as calculated by Atlas are as follows: